sftpgo/docs/docs/installation.md

 ### Windows

 You can download the latest Windows installer using [this link](https://download.sftpgo.com/windows/sftpgo_windows_x86_64.exe){:target="_blank"}.
 The installer includes the plugins and will automatically register SFTPGo as a Windows service, starting it immediately after installation.
+Alternatively, SFTPGo can also be installed using **winget** with the following command: `winget install -e --id drakkan.SFTPGoEnterprise`.

 By default, the service runs under the Local System account.
 However, you can configure it to run under a different user account either through the built-in Windows Services UI or via the command line, as shown below: